cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `{region_name}` is the zone code of the cloud infrastructure provider.
 For example, on GCP you can set the "us-west2" zone code.
   - `{spend_limit}` is the [maximum amount of money, in US cents, you want to spend per month]({% link cockroachcloud/plan-your-cluster.md %}) on this cluster.

-For example, to create a new free Serverless cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region:
+For example, to create a new free CockroachDB {{ site.data.products.basic }} cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region:

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>